youkaithegreat/ProjectFour/README.md

 2. Live link is at www.kevintyang.com/ProjectFour

 ## Grunt dist
 1. A seperate version is in "dist", but this was added after project was complete
+2. If using grunt, run the gulpfile.js
+3. Only noticeable difference with /dist/ is minified HTML/CSS.

 ####Part 1: Optimize PageSpeed Insights score for index.html
 index.html score 94/100 mobile, 93/100 desktop.